ZvrvgvDxvjl/NijiLive/README.md

 Checks what YT channels out of a given list are currently streaming.

-- ## Why does this exist:
+- ## Why does it exist:

 Following a massive amount of YT channels that focus on live streaming can easily clutter up the subfeed with streaming VODs.
-While some companies offer websites of their own to see wich of their talent is currently streaming, for talent of other companies aswell as independant streamers there is no way to easily check wether they are streaming outside of manually looking up each channel.
+While some companies offer good websites of their own to see wich of their talent is currently streaming, for talent of other companies aswell as independant streamers there is no way to easily check wether they are streaming outside of manually looking up each channel.

 - ## How does it work: